There are many reasons why an investment in a start-up or high growth company will not be successful.

 Start-ups and High Growth Companies are often fixated on product development, on market penetration and on operations.
 Quite right too.
 However what is often overlooked is what would happen if one of the key people should become unavailable (whether through illness or disenchantment).

 Often founders need to feel they are indispensable.
-From an investors’ perspective that would not be a good long-term investment.
+From an investors’ perspective that brings an unnecessary risk that can be avoided.

 Contact Nick Winton